Our Plants

 Awards: Elisabeth Carey Miller Botanical Garden Great Plant Pick.

-Introduced to Western gardens by Robert Fortune, English plant hunter, 1870 but Jan 1876 issue of The Garden reported that it was “introduced some years ago by Mr. Bull…” English plantsman, Listed in the 1873 catalog of Leichtlin’schen Gartens in Baden-Baden.
-Wm.
-Robinson called this “one of the best and most amiable of the species.”
+Introduced to Western gardens by Robert Fortune, (1812-1889) English plant collector, 1870 but Jan 1876 issue of The Garden reported that it was “introduced some years ago by Mr. Bull…,” English plantsman.
+Listed in the 1873 catalog of Leichtlin’schen Gartens in Baden-Baden.
+British plant guru Wm.
+Robinson (1838-1895)called this “one of the best and most amiable of the species.”
 (1933)

 • Primula veris Cowslip Z 3-8